 Using your card to withdraw money abroad can be even more expensive due to foreign transaction fees and less favourable exchange rates.

-What Is the Cash Withdrawl Limit on a Credit Card?
+What Is the Cash Withdrawal Limit on a Credit Card?

 The cash withdrawal limit is usually lower than your full credit limit.